-- 3.26 Access Plans provide a strategy for a shared vision for access to facilities and services within Andover, Romsey and the wider rural area.
-The access plans identify how access can be improved and how this will be achieved. - 3.27 The Council adopted the Test Valley Access Plan, the Andover Town Access (TAP), and the Romsey TAP in 2015.
+3.28 Access Plans provide a strategy for a shared vision for access to facilities and services within Andover, Romsey and the wider rural area.
+The access plans identify how access can be improved and how this will be achieved.

+3.29 The Council adopted the Test Valley Access Plan, the Andover Town Access (TAP), and the Romsey TAP in 2015.
 These documents will be kept under review to ensure they remain up to date.
 The Council is working with Hampshire County Council and Sustrans, who are leading on the preparation Local Cycling and Walking Infrastructure Plans (LCWIP) for both Southern and Northern Test Valley.
+It is anticipated that the Southern Test Valley LCWIP was formally approved by Hampshire County Council in November 2022 and wok on the Northen Test Valley LCWIP is still underway.